Minimal Norm Tensors Principle and its Applications: Introduction

 Let $V$ be a real $n-$dimensional vector space with a metric (inner product) $\langle \cdot, \cdot \rangle$, a standard basis of $V$ is denoted by $\left\{e_{i} \right\}$.
 Suppose $T$ is a third-order covariant tensor from space $V \times V \times V \to R$, we consider the following minimal values problem

 where

 where

+and $\varphi(3)$ is the third-order permutation group.
 In this paper we study the question above at first, and we get the mimimal norm and minimal norm tensor as following. \begin{thm} Let $V$ be a real $n-$dimensional vector space with a metric (inner product) $\langle \cdot, \cdot \rangle$ and $T$ is a third-order covariant tensor, then the minimal norm tensor of equation \eqref{eq1.1} is

 this is a trace-free tensor and the minimal norm is